Azure/enterprise-azureai/README.md

 azd up
 ```

 It will prompt you to login, pick a subscription, and provide a location (like "eastus").
-We've added a extra conditional parameter to deploy the Sample ChatApp, for demo-ing purposes.
+We've added an extra conditional parameter to deploy the Sample ChatApp, for demo-ing purposes.

 ![enterprise-azureai](docs/images/deploy_chatapp.png)
 Read more: [Sample ChatApp](#sample-chatapp)